Design-Machines-Studio/livewires/README.md

 ```
 Then deploy the `public/` folder directly.

-## The Sacred Baseline
+## The Foundational Unit

-Everything in Live Wires derives from the `--line` variable:
+Everything in Live Wires derives from a single variable: `--line`.
+It's a typography-first approach where the entire system is rational, self-connecting, and scales as a unit:

 ```css
 :root {